tiby312/broccoli-project/report/src/ch2-construction-vs-query.md

 Sometimes you need to iterate over all colliding pairs multiple times even though the elements havent moved.
 You could call `find_colliding_pairs()` multiple times, but it is slow.
-Broccoli provides functions to save off query results so that they can be iterated on though `TreeRefInd`.
+Broccoli provides functions to save off query results so that they can be iterated on though `TreeInd`.

 <img alt="Construction vs Query" src="graphs/broccoli_query.svg" class="center" style="width: 100%;" />